 Theresa: Caeser!
 Wait!
 Don’t leave yet!

-(Caeser turns around)
+(Caeser turns around) Have to add more significance to what a Heremus Rose provides.
+Maybe it’s believed in their culture that the holder of a Heremus rose may pray on it everyday to provide guidance to the one the holder loves or wishes to protect.
+Maybe then Theresa explains that this is the only thing that would set her mind at ease while Caeser is away.
+This would provide hope for the audience that things will work out between the couple and get them invested in Theresa’s well-being later.
+Otherwise her want for a Rose comes off as more superficial which could be useful if you want her to be less liked by the audience.

 Theresa: Caeser, my love, don’t you think a Heremus Dandelion is a little….trite, I mean you are going to the most dangerous place in the world and I was thinking you could pick a Heremus Rose.
 Its petals are a legendary aphrodisiac.
 Just imagine how wild our honeymoon will be.